Skip to main content

 Query Formatting

-Query formatting - allows you to add substitutions and format the query to the desired view using templates, is used for each query.
+Query format - allows adding substitutions and formatting the query to the desired form using templates, applied to each query.

 Query formats